Neville777/toy-project/README.md

 If grade is between 60 and 79 (inclusive), it returns "B."
 If grade is between 80 and 100 (inclusive), it returns "A".
 If grade is outside the 0-100 range, it returns "Invalid grade."
-Example

-javascript
-Copy code
-console.log(result(40));
-The input grade is 40, which is outside the valid range of 0-100.
-Therefore, the function will return "D." as specified.
-It's important to note that you should pass valid numeric grades within the 0-100 range when using this function.

 Salary Calculation Code